Pat Sheehan (journalist)

 Pat Sheehan, born c.
 1945, is a retired American television news anchor from Connecticut.

-Sheehan spent most of his TV journalism career at WTNH-TV from 1971-74 and from 1979-83, WFSB-TV from 1974-79 and from 1983-88, and WTIC-TV from 1989-99, as a reporter, and then an anchor, that made him a Connecticut Television icon.
+Sheehan spent most of his TV journalism career at WTNH-TV from 1971 to 1974 and from 1979 to 1983, WFSB-TV from 1974 to 1979 and from 1983 to 1988, and WTIC-TV from 1989 to 1999, as a reporter, and then an anchor, that made him a Connecticut Television icon.
 He was inducted into the Society of Professional Journalists Hall of Fame in 1998.

 He was inducted into the Boston/New England Chapter of the National Academy of Television Arts and Sciences in 1997.

 Sheehan graduated from the University of Connecticut in 1967.
-He led fundraising campaigns among alumni and later served as Chairman of the Board of the UConn Foundation.
-After serving on the steering committee that developed the university’s UConn 2000 rebuilding program, he established an alumni-based grassroots organization called the UConn Advocates to support university initiatives at the Connecticut General Assembly.
+He led fundraising campaigns among alumni and later served as chairman of the Board of the UConn Foundation.
+After serving on the steering committee that developed the university's UConn 2000 rebuilding program, he established an alumni-based grassroots organization called the UConn Advocates to support university initiatives at the Connecticut General Assembly.